golemfoundation/wildland-client/Documentation/plugins-howto.rst

 <wl-manifests>` schema and command line argument handling for :ref:`wl storage create
 <wl-storage-create>` command.

-To add a new plugin, create a Python package, make sure it has a right entry point in ``setup.py``.
+To add a new plugin, create a Python package and make sure it has a right entry point in ``setup.py``.
 A good way to start may be studying existing plugins.

 .. _filesystem operations: https://libfuse.github.io/doxygen/structfuse__operations.html

 .. _plugin-internals:

 FUSE callbacks
 ~~~~~~~~~~~~~~